BGT-M/spartan2/README.md

 - start jupyter notebook
 - click to see each jupyter notebook (xxx.ipynb) demo for each algorithm, or see the following guidline.

-## API docs

-The docs of code can be read from [readthedocs](https://spartan2.readthedocs.io/en/latest/).

 ## live-tutorials: Table of Contents